aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-wrapper/using-plugins/UsingTheHostMonitoringPlugin.md

 </details>

 >### :warning: Warnings About Usage of the AWS Advanced JDBC Wrapper with RDS Proxy
+> It is recommended to either disable the Host Monitoring plugin, or to avoid using RDS Proxy endpoints when the Host Monitoring plugin is active.
+>
-> Using RDS Proxy endpoints with the AWS Advanced JDBC Wrapper with Host Monitoring Connection Plugin doesn't cause any critical issues.
-However, this approach is not recommended.
+> Although using RDS Proxy endpoints with the AWS Advanced JDBC Wrapper with Enhanced Failure Monitoring doesn't cause any critical issues, this approach is not recommended.
 The main reason is that RDS Proxy transparently re-routes requests to one database instance.
 RDS Proxy decides which database instance is used based on many criteria, and it's on a per-request basis.
 Such switching between different instances makes the Host Monitoring plugin useless in terms of instance health monitoring.
 The plugin will not be able to identify what actual instance it's connected to and which one it's monitoring.
 That could be a source of false positive failure detections.
 At the same time, the plugin can still proactively monitor network connectivity to RDS Proxy endpoints and report outages back to a user application if they occur.
->
-> It is recommended to either turn off the Host Monitoring plugin, or to avoid using RDS Proxy endpoints when the plugin is active.